asteca/ASteCA/README.md

 * [Matplotlib - 1.3.1][6] -- `pip install matplotlib`
 * [SciPy  - 0.14.0][5] -- `pip install scipy`

-The versions are the ones I used, the code could work with older versions of these packages but I can't guarantee it.
+These versions are the ones I used, the code could work with older versions of the packages but I can't guarantee it.

 ### Extra packages
-If you want to use the function to obtain the cluster probability of being a true cluster, the following packages are needed:
+If you want to use the function to obtain the cluster probability of being a true cluster, the following software:

 * [R - 3.0.1][3] -- `sudo apt-get install r-base`

+and package are needed:

 * [rpy2  -2.4.3](http://rpy.sourceforge.net/) -- `pip install rpy2`

 These are not mandatory and OCAAT will still run without them, just not that particular